montel-ig/docker-machine-driver-upcloud/README.md

 ### Issues, contributions and comments.

-Feel free to address me the way you find the most convenient.

-Issues, contributions, comments and such are always welcome.
+Issues, contributions, and comments are always welcome.
+Feel free to submit an issue or pull request with your contributions.